NOWUM/open-energy-data-server/docs/source/getting_started.md

 By default, the database is empty except for admnistration tables.
 You can add your own data or use the provided crawlers to populate the database.

+The default credentials are:

+Username: admin@admin.admin

+Password: admin

 ### PostgREST
 PostgREST can be used to query the database using a RESTful API.
 The API is available at [http://localhost:3001/](http://localhost:3001/).